PASTAplus/content-x/templates/support/dm-fellowships.md

 </div>
 <br>

-Please contact us with any questions regarding the fellowship program: info@edirepository.org
+Please contact us with any questions regarding our fellowship program at info@edirepository.org

 ## Overview